 Gout, or 痛风, is a relatively common joint inflammation which often occurs in a short period of time.
-Many patients present with a suspected musculoskeletal condition of the foot and ankle such as bone, muscle or tendon injury but quickly find that there is an underlying musculoskeletal or biomechanical concern, but the overlying inflammation and extreme pain is an acute gout attack.
-Gout is not confined to the elderly.
+Many patients who experience gout pain in the foot for the first time may think it is caused by a musculoskeletal condition of the foot and ankle such as a bone, muscle or tendon injury.
+However, the inflammation and extreme pain is caused by an acute gout attack.
+Gout is more common among men, but the overall incidence for gout is rising among both men and women.

 Over time the gout attacks will become more frequent.
 Between each attack, the uric acid deposits continue to build up without having an active effect on the patient.
 This is known as intercritical gout.
 Gout typically affects select areas of the body, and sufferers typically experience gout pain in the foot or big toe.
 Over 90% of cases involve the big toe joint.